petergardfjall/dotfiles/cheat/sheets/rust.cheat.md

 `Display` trait.

 Rust provides polymorphism/dynamic dispatch through a feature called *trait objects*.
+You have trait objects when you have a pointer to a trait (`Box`, `Arc`, `Rc` and the reference `&` are all, at their core, pointers).
 Trait objects, like `&dyn Foo` or `Box<dyn Foo>`, store a value of any type that implements the given trait, where the precise type can only be known at runtime.
 Since it can be seen as "erasing" the compiler's knowledge about the specific type of the pointer, trait objects are sometimes referred to as "type erasure".